 Top things to do in Basingstoke and Deane this May Half Term

-Looking for things to do with your children over May half term?
+Looking for things to do with your children over May half-term?

-It doesn’t feel long since we were wondering how we’d keep the kids entertained at Easter and now the May half term holiday is upon us.
+It doesn’t feel long since we were wondering how we’d keep the kids entertained at Easter and now the May half-term holiday is upon us.
 It can be hard finding things locally that everyone wants to do, so in true Love Basingstoke style, we’ve scoured the internet to give you the go to list for what is on this May holiday.
 We’d love to hear what you get up to, so please make sure to tag us or use #LoveBasingstoke in your pics!

 Get outside